Announced at IMTS in Chicago, the $7million acquisition is Ideagen’s second US purchase this year

-Ideagen Plc has announced the acquisition of American quality inspection software provider, InspectionXpert.
+Ideagen Plc today announced the acquisition of American quality inspection software provider, InspectionXpert.

 Based in Raleigh, North Carolina, InspectionXpert currently generates $2.8million in revenue and will bring more than 1,000 clients including Boeing, Kohler and Pratt & Whitney to Ideagen’s existing customer base.